 Admission to the Marine Corps Command and Staff College (CSC) is based on allocations granted by the Commandant of the Marine Corps.
 The CSC Admissions Policy supports the mission and purpose of the College and reflects the needs of the United States Marine Corps and the educational criteria of the Chairman of the Joint Chiefs of Staff's Officer Professional Military Education Policy.
-The CSC student body consists of four distinct student populations: U.S. military officers, select U.S. Marine Corps senior enlisted, international military officers, and Federal Government civilian employees.
-Invitation, nomination, and admission to the College vary by student type: U.S. military officers are admitted through their services' selection assignment processes; senior enlisted through an application and selection board process; international officers and Federal Government civilian employees are admitted through an invitational nomination/approval process.
+The CSC student body consists of three distinct student populations: U.S. Marine/Joint military officers, international military officers, and Federal Government civilian employees.
+Invitation, nomination, and admission to the College vary by student type: U.S. military officers are admitted through their services' selection assignment processes; international officers and Federal Government civilian employees are admitted through an invitational nomination/approval process.